Interventions Within 10 Minutes of Arrival

 Once a suspected stroke patient has arrived at the emergency department (ED), they should be assessed by a qualified healthcare professional within 10 minutes.

-Interventions and assessment that should take place after arrival to the ED include:
+Interventions and assessments that should take place after arrival at the ED include:

-- Order Head CT scan: After obtaining a positive stroke screening, the head CT scan should be ordered.
-No other interventions that are non-life threatening should delay the CT scan, and the scan should be read by a qualified physician ASAP.
+- Order Head CT scan: After obtaining a positive stroke screening, the head CT scan should be ordered (*See Note).
+No other interventions that are non-life-threatening should delay the CT scan, and the scan should be read by a qualified physician ASAP.
+(Note: Established stroke protocols in hospitals utilizing an ED triage may allow EMS providers to transport eligible stroke patients directly to CT or MRI and bypass ED admission.
+Bypassing ED admission for the initial neurologic examination and brain imaging is a best practice strategy for rapid stroke care.)

 - Blood Glucose: If not completed prior to ED arrival, a blood glucose should be obtained to rule out hypoglycemia.